Amol2772/object-dection-with-retinaNet-AD/README.md

 Object detection models can be broadly classified into "single-stage" and "two-stage" detectors.
 Two-stage detectors are often more accurate but at the cost of being slower.

+RetinaNet uses a feature pyramid network to efficiently detect objects at multiple scales and introduces a new loss, the Focal loss function, to alleviate the problem of the extreme foreground-background class imbalance.